 Many similar treatments try to mimic this one, but they all fall short.

 Why does the revolutionary new toenail fungus treatment work?
 Quite simple, actually: It is able to target beneath the surface of your nail, penetrating directly to your nail bed, to attack the problem at its source.
 The fungal infection does not just sit on top of your nail, so you cannot expect a treatment to work if it does not penetrate below the surface of the nail.
 This new treatment does penetrate, and it does so in a way that is both perfectly safe and extremely effective.

 There are no medications involved.

 And you aren't going to have to worry about any shots, operations, or anesthetics.

 A couple short visits to our office for these treatments and your fungal infection will be gone.
 You never have to worry about harmful side effects, taking medication several times a day, or applying messy creams.
 After undergoing our newest treatments, the fungal infection will be completely gone, and your nails can begin to grow in clean and healthy again.
 Since the nails grow so slowly, it can take six months to a year for your healthy nails to grow back in, of course, but your healthy nails will be on their way.
 And the fungus (and that awful feeling of having a fungus) will be gone.

-If you could have a 95 percent chance of getting rid of your toenail fungus infection once and for all, and it really was as simple as a trip to our office in Homer Glen, IL, just southwest of Chicago proper, wouldn't you want to get in and have it taken care of as soon as possible?
+If you could have a great chance of getting rid of your toenail fungus infection once and for all, and it really was as simple as a trip to our office in Homer Glen, IL, just southwest of Chicago proper, wouldn't you want to get in and have it taken care of as soon as possible?